 All Instructors of Record (whether permanent or temporary, full-time or part-time) are regularly evaluated for their teaching effectiveness, in a manner set out in Sections 3.3.2 and 3.3.7.
-Support is provided for professional development in teaching through each college and through the Institute's Center for the Enhancement of Teaching and Learning (CETL).
-CETL provides services in classroom evaluation, teaching development seminars, retreats, and fellowships, as well as recognition through a number of awards.
+Support is provided for professional development in teaching through each college and through the Institute's Center for Teaching and Learning (CTL).
+CTL provides services in classroom evaluation, teaching development seminars, retreats, and fellowships, as well as recognition through a number of awards.
 The center also provides new teachers with an orientation to teaching at the Institute.